mfitzharris/phase-0-tracks/web_dev/jquery/notes.md

 2. 50 minutes = Research those topics! (actual --> went over)
 3. ?? minutes = See if I can find a jQuery livecode
   * code along with it (if found) (actual --> not found under 1hr, if time later in the week will watch)
-4. remainder = Test things out! (actual --> spent too much time on #2, will come back to this later in the week! )
+4. remainder/release2 = Test things out! (actual --> spent too much time on #2, will come back to this later in the week! --> came back, got it to work!)

 ##Research
 #### How to include jQuery in HTML file (syntax)/basic use guide